marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Fix order meta formatting
-* TWEAK: Possibility to hide a layer in the cart / order
+* TWEAK: Possibility to hide a layer in the cart / order while still using it in the configurator

 = 1.2.27 - 15/Feb/2022 =